About the Michigan Center for Adult College Success

 Brian Calley, president of the Small Business Association of Michigan

 Todd Gustafson (Chair), president & CEO of nonprofit Kinexus

 Jim Jacobs, president emeritus of Macomb Community College

-Amy Lee (Vice Chair), executive dean of collaborative programs for the Michigan Community College Association
+Amy Lee (Vice Chair), president of the Michigan Workforce Training and Education Collaborative

 Bill Rayl, executive director of the Michigan Manufacturers Association

 Sarah Szurpicki, director of Sixty x 30 for the state of Michigan

 The Center will serve as the state’s primary resource for research, support and best practices on increasing adult enrollment and completion of credentials and degrees.